On bounding the bandwidth of graphs with symmetry: Numerical results

-{\bf The hypercube graph.}~~The first numerical results, which we present in Table \ref{tab2}, concern the Hamming graph $H(d,2)$, also known as the hypercube $Q_d$, see Example \ref{ex:hamming}.
+The first numerical results, which we present in Table \ref{tab2}, concern the Hamming graph $H(d,2)$, also known as the hypercube $Q_d$, see Example \ref{ex:hamming}.
 Because the bandwidth of the hypercube graph was determined already by Harper \cite{Harper66} as

 this provides a good first test of the quality of our new bound.
 In the other families of graphs that we tested, we did not know the bandwidth beforehand, so there the numerical results are really new (as far as we know).
 Besides that, the tested hypercube graphs are relatively small, so that we could also compute MC$_{\rm COP}$ (which we do not do in the other examples).